-Our Board has not established a fixed policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board, and as of the date of this Proxy Statement has not named a director to act as Chairman of the Board following the expiration of Mr. Middleman's term as such at the Annual Meeting.
+Our Board has not established a fixed policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board.
+As of the date of this Proxy Statement, the Board has not named a director to act as Chairman of the Board.